Where possible, my published work has been deposited in the Humanities Commons’s open access repository: CORE.

-Intimate Paper and the Materiality of Early and Nineteenth-Century American Literature.
-University of Massachusetts Press Studies in Print Culture and the History of the Book series (Under Contract).
+The Intimacy of Paper in Early and Nineteenth-Century American Literature.
+University of Massachusetts Press Studies in Print Culture and the History of the Book series (Forthcoming).

 “Bottles of Ink and Reams of Paper: Clotel, Racialization, and the Material Culture of Print” Early African American Print Culture eds.
 Lara Langer Cohen and Jordan Alexander Stein, Philadelphia: University of Pennsylvania Press, 2012.
 [LINK] [LINK]